KIRAKIRA-DOUGA/.github/profile/README.md

 ---

-WELCOME TO KIRAKIRA ☆ OFFICIAL GITHUB ORGANIZATION.
+WELCOME TO KIRAKIRA ☆ OFFICIAL GITHUB ORGANIZATION~

 To contribute, please see the `README.MD` file in each repository.
 To report an Issue, please go to the appropriate repository to create an Issue or start a Discussion.